 What to do when it happens

-It’s hard to keep a cool head in the heat of battle, but it’s even harder to give up at the crux just because you feel like you’re getting a blister or hands are getting a bit torn up.
+It’s hard to keep a cool head in the heat of battle, but it’s even harder to give up at the crux just because you feel like you’re getting a blister or your hands are getting a bit torn up.

 So, even despite your best efforts to prevent blisters and skin rips, you can still get skin injuries.
-However, when tend to your battle wounds, it’s important to be patient and treat them according to what type of wound it is.
+However, when you tend to your battle wounds, it’s important to be patient and treat them according to what type of wound it is.

 - Blisters: If you get a blister, let it heal without popping it.
 Yes, you heard correctly!
 You shouldn’t pop it because the sensitive layer of skin underneath could get infected.
 If the blister’s already popped, you need to disinfect it and put a plaster on it.